Ankit001sharma/23UADS4105-ANKIT-NN_Lab-2025/README.md

-# Exp1
- WAP to implement the Perceptron Learning Algorithm using numpy in Python.
-Evaluate performance of a single perceptron for NAND and XOR truth tables as input dataset.
+Implementation of Perceptron Learning Algorithm .
+Implementation of Multi-Layer Perceptron Implementation of BPNN using TensorFlow Library Hyper-parameter tuning for a BPNN
+Implementation of CNN using Keras Library Implementation of RNN using PyTorch Library Implementation of Transfer Learning for medical dataset